makehumancommunity/mhx2-makehuman-exchange/README.md

 3. Open MakeHuman and design you character.
 In the Files > Export tab, select MakeHuman Exchange (mhx2), select the export path, and press export.

 4. Open Blender and enable the MHX2 importer.
-Select File > User Preferences.
+Select Edit > User Preferences.
 In the window that opens, select the Addons tab and then the MakeHuman category.
 Enable MakeHuman: Import-Runtime: MakeHuman eXchange 2 (.mhx2), and Save User Settings.

 5. Select File > Import > MakeHuman (.mhx2), and navigate to the mhx2 file exported from MakeHuman.